mirzawaqasahmed/f5-big-iq-lab/docs/class1/module5/lab2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning:: This isn't the recommended way of adding an application to an existing Tenant.
 Method described in Task 5a is preferred.
+            The PATCH operation will be fully supported started AS3.10 (currently having issues in some cases)

-This declaration will create add a HTTP application to a exssting Tenant.
+This declaration will create add a HTTP application to a existing Tenant.
 In this task, we will submit only the new application using the PATCH.

 .. note:: The target from the previous declaration is preserved when building the new declaration with the patch.

-.. warning:: The PATCH operation will be fully supported started AS3.10 (currently having issues in some cases)

 1. Add the below application service to the existing AS3 declaration in the validator.
+The validator is your IDE.

+.. note:: It is recommended `validate an AS3 declaration`_ against the schema using Microsoft Visual Studio Code.

+.. _validate an AS3 declaration: https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/validate.html

 .. code-block:: yaml
    :linenos: